 Sukarno is now politically and militarily isolated, allowing Suharto to rise to ultimate power.

 1966 - On 11 March Sukarno transfers supreme authority to Suharto, who quickly acts to introduce his 'New Order' (Orde Baru).
 The PKI is banned on 12 March.
 PKI members are purged from the parliament.
 Labour organisations are banned and controls on the press are tightened.
 The confrontation with Malaysia is ended, relations with Western powers are reestablished, and ties with China are suspended.
 All power is centralised on Suharto, who is the final arbiter of all political decisions.

 Overall spending on the military is increased, with some financial assistance coming from the US, and the armed forces are given a central and permanent role in civil governance and economic management, setting the ground for the later development of endemic corruption.
-Two new intelligence gathering agencies are established to prevent the reemergence of the PKI - the Operational Command for the Restoration of Security and Order (Kopkamtib) and the State Intelligence Coordination Agency (Bakin) are tasked with preventing the reemergence of the PKI.
+Kopkamtib (Operations Command for the Restoration of Security and Order) and the State Intelligence Coordination Agency (Bakin) are tasked with preventing the reemergence of the PKI.

 1967 - On 12 March the parliament strips Sukarno of all political power and installs Suharto as acting president.
 Sukarno is kept under virtual house arrest until his death on 21 June 1970.